cyt1014/cpln-5920-sp26-student-portfolio-template/README.md

 2. **Visit Your Site**: Click the link to see your live portfolio!
 3. **Bookmark It**: Save this URL - you'll submit it to Canvas

-### Step 4: Submit to Canvas

-1. Copy your live website URL
-2. Go to the Canvas assignment
-3. Submit your URL

 ## How to Work on Your Portfolio Locally